lerna-lite/lerna-lite/packages/version/README.md

 Displays the git command that would be performed without actually executing it, however please note that it will still create all the changelogs.
 This could be helpful for troubleshooting and also to see changelog changes without committing them to Git.

-> **Note:** changelogs will still be created (when enabled) even in dry-run mode, so it could be useful to see what gets created without them being committed (however, make sure to revert the changes and roll back your version in `lerna.json` once you're satisfied with the output).
+> **Note** changelogs will still be created (when enabled) even in dry-run mode, so it could be useful to see what gets created without them being committed (however, make sure to revert the changes and roll back your version in `lerna.json` once you're satisfied with the output).

 ```sh
 $ lerna run watch --git-dry-run